Jhyrachy/Modulo-Upload-Sbobine/README.md

-This repo was used by a google script to populate dropdown lists for upload of lessons transcriptions.
+The code in this repo was made for google app script, to allow all students to upload lessons transcription on a shared google folder.
-Right now it serve absolutely no purpose, but I want to keep it as a memory.
+Right now it serve no purpose, but I'll keep it for the memories